Da Yu and the Birth of the Chinese Civilisation

 Yu’s dedication became an example of perseverance and selflessness.
 To the extent that he did not visit his family even when he passed by his house is a moral lesson in Chinese Culture about the virtues of hard work and sacrifice for the greater good.

-As leader, Yu knows that everyone made sacrifices and were away from their families for extended periods.
+As a leader, Yu knows that everyone has made sacrifices and has been away from their families for extended periods.
 It would not have been appropriate for him to visit his family while others could not.

 Engineering Achievements